 The responsibility for finding a legal parking space rests with the motor vehicle operator.
 Lack of space in any particular location is not considered a valid excuse for violating the parking and traffic regulations.

 Lone Star College System parking garages are located at our LSC-Montgomery and LSC-University Park campuses.
 These garages are open to faculty, staff, students and visitors.
 The garage may close to the public during special events.

 A. Parking Violations/Citations

-All vehicles operated on LSCS property or under its jurisdiction are subject to all college traffic regulations, Texas Education Code and State of Texas Motor Vehicle Laws.
-Roads owned and operated by LSCS may be enforced by campus police officers.
-All moving violations on public roads and moving violations on campus that result in property damage may be adjudicated in the appropriate county or municipal court.
+All vehicles operated on LSC property or under its jurisdiction are subject to all Texas Traffic Code regulations and enforced by LSC Police.
+All moving violations on public roads and moving violations on campus are adjudicated in the appropriate county or municipal court.

 C. Resale of parking permits is prohibited and will be considered as a falsely purchased permit.

-D. Citations issued to vehicles not displaying an LSCS permit will normally be assigned to the registered owner via DMV records.
+D. Citations issued to vehicles not displaying an LSC faculty/staff, tenant or ALL member permit will normally be assigned to the registered owner via DMV records.

 Citations for college parking violations may be paid online at the Online Parking Ticket Payment System, in person (cash, check or money order only) at any LSCS business office, or by mail (attach check or money order to the citation.
 Do not mail cash.) to LSC-North Harris Business Office, Attention Cashier, 2700 W.W.
 Thorne Drive, Houston, TX 77073-3499.